-Introduction Letter: to be sent in invitation communication to possible participants. [we asked general questions to characterize some differences between our participants (e.g. rural/vs urban, etc)]

-Template to share stories: to be used by participants to share their weekly lifestyle stories

-Data Privacy Agreement: to describe the data privacy compliance and to be signed by participants.

-Tracking spreadsheet: one per participant.
-To track the emissions impact actions.

-All documents were stored in a private digital cloud-based area with restricted access to protect participant's data.
+- ★ Introduction Letter to be sent in invitation communication to possible participants. [we asked general questions to characterize some differences between our participants (e.g. rural/vs urban, etc)] - Template to share stories to be used by participants to share their weekly lifestyle stories - Data Privacy Agreement to describe the data privacy compliance and to be signed by participants. - Tracking spreadsheet, one per participant.
+To track the emissions.
+All documents were stored in a private Google Drive area with restrict access.